 While Obama won the overwhelming majority of voters under 30 in the 2008 election, taking 66 percent to John McCain’s 32 percent, he now faces challenge of getting them to turn out again.

-“Last time, there was a lot more need for change, and there has been a lot of controversy with what Obama’s been doing recently,” said Girish Balakrishnan, 23, an animation and design student at Drexel University who voted for Obama in 2008.
+“Last time, there was a lot more need for change, and there has been a lot of controversy with what Obama’s been doing recently,” said Girish Balakrishnan, 23, an animation and design student at Drexel University.
 “So it’s iffy to me if he’s even done that great of a job, so it’s always nice to see perspective.

-“I’m still on the fence. … At this point, I don’t know who to even vote for,” he said, conceding he’d likely still favor Obama.
+“I’m still on the fence. … At this point, I don’t know who to even vote for,” he said.
 “But there’s still a lot of time.”